material-motion/tools/contributor_tools/git/README.md

     Lands the existing Phabricator diff for the commit that is determined by:

         The [<ref>], if provided.
+See the "Supported ref notations" section.
-        HEAD, otherwise.
+        BASE, otherwise.

     The optional [<flags>] are passed directly to `arc land`.

-## Supported refs
+## Supported ref notations

     All git ref notations are supported.
 However, a ref will be rejected if it does not exist in the list returned by `mdm git tree`.

+    Here are some common ref notations that work particularly well in this workflow:

+    SHA: `d921970`, `d921970aadf03b3cf0e71becdaab3147ba71cdef`, ...

         The recommended workflow is to provide a commit's sha directly from `mdm git tree`.
         Be aware that the sha changes when the commit or its ancestors are modified in any way.

+    Ancestry: `HEAD`, `HEAD~`, `HEAD~2`, ...

+        You can reference a commit at the top of the stack relative to HEAD.
+        `HEAD` is the top ref, `HEAD~` or `HEAD~1` is the 2nd from the top, and so on.

+    Reversed: `BASE`, `BASE+1`, `BASE+2`, ...

-    For your convenience, a BASE notation is also supported to indicate refs at the bottom of the `mdm git tree` stack. `BASE` or `BASE+0` is the bottom ref, `BASE+1` is the 2nd from the bottom, and so on.
+        For your convenience, a BASE notation is also supported to reference commits at the bottom of the `mdm git tree` stack.
+The syntax for BASE closely mirror that of HEAD.
+        `BASE` is the bottom ref, `BASE+` or `BASE+1` is the 2nd from the bottom, and so on.